zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `course_id`
 -----------

-  The ID of the course run they're enrolling in (e.g. `MITx/6.002x/2012_Fall`).
-You can get this from the URL when you're viewing courseware on your browser.
+  The ID of the course run they user is enrolling in (for example, `MITx/6.002x/2012_Fall`).
+You can get this from the URL when you view the courseware on your browser.

 `created`
 ---------